alshedivat/al-folio/_pages/publications.md

 Journal and conference rankings are based on CORE (The Computing Research and Education Association of Australasia).

-For journals, A∗: top 7%, A: top 17%;
+For journals, A+: top 7%, A: top 17%;

-For conferences, A∗: top 4%, A: top 14%
+For conferences, A+: top 4%, A: top 14%

-First authors with ^ are the students in our lab.
+First authors with * are the students in our lab.

 <div class="publications">